scubdon/sanfordmetrailcam/src/posts/hello.md

 These are trailcam recordings from the woods near my home in Sanford, Maine.

-Feel free to email me with any questions/comments at [scubdub@sanfordtrailcam.com](mailto:scubdub@sanfordtrailcam.com)
+Feel free to [email me](mailto:scubdub@sanfordtrailcam.com) with any questions/comments!